huggingface/diffusers/docs/source/en/quantization/bitsandbytes.md

 </Tip>

-This section explores some of the specific features of 8-bit models, such as utlier thresholds and skipping module conversion.
+This section explores some of the specific features of 8-bit models, such as outlier thresholds and skipping module conversion.

 ### Outlier threshold